brightiup/Trekking/README.md

-Trekking off into the living world.:)
+Trekking off into the living world. :)